RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 float sign(float x) { return x > 0 ?
 1.0f : -1.0f; }
 {% endhighlight %}

 If the sign of dot(u, v) is positive the vectors are facing in the same direction.
 If dot(u, v) is negative, the vectors are facing away from each other!
-Therefor it's quite useful to have a `len_squared` function laying around that skips the `sqrtf` function; if you only need to check the sign then it's totally fine if the resulting angle is scaled.
+Therefore it's quite useful to have a `len_squared` function laying around that skips the `sqrtf` function; if you only need to check the sign then it's totally fine if the resulting angle is scaled.

 {% highlight cpp %}
 float len_squared(v2 v) { return dot(v, v); }